edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 rmk secret view etc/deps/develop/secrets/postgres.yaml
 ```

-This might be useful when viewing credentials of the deployed services, e.g., a database or a web UI.
+This is useful for **inspecting credentials** of deployed services, such as database access details or authentication
+credentials for a web UI.